drduh/macOS-Security-and-Privacy-Guide/README.md

 FileVault encryption protects data at rest and hardens (but [not always prevents](http://blog.frizk.net/2016/12/filevault-password-retrieval.html)) someone with physical access from stealing data or tampering with your Mac.

-With much of the cryptographic operations happening [efficiently in hardware](http://web.archive.org/web/20180720195105/https://software.intel.com/sites/default/files/m/d/4/1/d/8/AES_WP_Rev_03_Final_2010_01_26.pdf), the performance penalty for FileVault is not noticeable.
+With much of the cryptographic operations happening [efficiently in hardware](https://web.archive.org/web/20180720195105/https://software.intel.com/sites/default/files/m/d/4/1/d/8/AES_WP_Rev_03_Final_2010_01_26.pdf), the performance penalty for FileVault is not noticeable.

 Like all cryptosystems, the security of FileVault greatly depends on the quality of the pseudo random number generator (PRNG).

 > The random device implements the Yarrow pseudo random number generator algorithm and maintains its entropy pool.
 Additional entropy is fed to the generator regularly by the SecurityServer daemon from random jitter measurements of the kernel.

-> SecurityServer is also responsible for periodically saving some entropy to disk and reloading it during startup to provide entropy in early system operation.

 See `man 4 random` for more information.